Product variations are similar products and differ in color, size, material, pattern, gender, or age group.

 Why are my products not listed as a group on Google Shopping?

 If you have listed clothing items and are not listed as a group, you most likely have not added the same item group id. (item_group_id).
-Double-check you have added the same IDs.
+Double-check you have added identical IDs.
 Or the titles are not similar enough.

 If they are not clothing items, then you need to wait until Google has this feature available for your products.
-At the moment, all products can’t be listed as grouped items.
-So you simply need to wait until Google has added this feature for other products.
+Unfortunately, at the moment, all products can’t be listed as grouped items.
+So it would be best if you simply waited until Google has added this feature for other products.